-In the aftermath of the recent Turkish Airlines crash in Amsterdam, in which nine people died but others walked away with little more than a few bruises, many are asking which is the safest place to sit in a plane.
-The topic is currently a popular one among the Dutch media.
-I don’t believe that there is such a thing as “the safest spot”.
-As with all types of accidents, there are so many factors involved which determine the outcome.
-For instance, many contend that sitting in line with the wing is the safest as there are overwing exits and that area is the strongest part of a plane’s structure.
-However, you’re also sitting next to and above the plane’s fuel tanks; not good if there’s a fire.
+In the aftermath of the Turkish Airlines crash in Amsterdam in 2009, in which nine people died but others walked away with little more than a few bruises, many asked which is the safest place to sit in a plane.
+The same question is asked in relation to infectious diseases like COVID-19.
+I don’t believe that there is such a thing as “the safest spot on a plane” because many factors determine the outcome.
+For instance, some contend that sitting in line with the wing is the safest as there are overwing exits and that area is the strongest part of a plane’s structure.
+However, you’re also sitting near the plane’s fuel tanks, which isn’t ideal if there’s a fire.

 A scientific magazine ‘Popular Mechanics’ did a study in 2007 of air crashes in the US since 1971.
 The study concluded that passengers who sit in the back rows “are 40% more likely to survive a crash” than those in the front.
 Statistics provided by the Federal Aviation Administration (FAA) support this finding.
 According to their stats, the back third of the plane had the lowest fatality rate whilst the highest fatality rate was found at the aisles in the middle section.

 A separate study of 105 air crashes by British experts concluded that the most dangerous seats are those by the window, especially in the back.
 However, if there is a fire, passengers who sit in the front have a better chance of escaping than those in the back (probably something to do with the fuel tanks being in the back).
 Passengers who sit within five rows of an exit have the biggest chance of escaping during a fire in a plane.